Skip to main content

 The worst financial decision isn’t buying or renting.
 It’s making either choice without running the numbers.
 Both paths can be optimal depending on your market, your rates, your discipline, and your values.

 The myth we’re busting isn’t “buying is bad.”
 It’s “buying is always good.”
 Sometimes it is.
 Sometimes it isn’t.
-Now you have the tools to figure out which applies to you.
+Use our rent vs. buy calculator to plug in your own numbers and see which path comes out ahead for your specific situation.